Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 #### Phase I: Council Governance

-At this stage - The earliest stage of developing the Setheum Network, Setheum is led by Muhammad-Jibril B.A. of Setheum Labs, in a way not much different from a normal startup: agile planning, lean development, tight execution, and always quick learning.
+At this stage - The earliest stage of developing the Setheum Network, Setheum is led by Muhammad-Jibril B.A. of Setheum Labs, Setheum Foundation, in a way not much different from a normal star`tup: agile planning, lean development, tight execution, and always quick learning. **There should be no pretense of governance decentralisation**

 **Proposals & Motions**